 I hereby agree to the storage and publishing on Soyuz Alliance sites of my personal data to the extent of my forename and surname, VATSIM id, IVAO vid, and statistics of my flights in Soyuz Alliance.
-E-mail address could be used exclusively by site administration to contact me.
+The email address could be used exclusively by site administration to contact me.

-I am able to cancel my membership in Soyuz Alliance anytime and ask administration to remove my name and e-mail frome database forever.
+I am able to cancel my membership in Soyuz Alliance anytime and ask the administration to remove my name and email from the database forever.

 Virtual Airlines of Ukraine (VAU) simulates in VATSIM and IVAO environments operation of real Ukrainian airlines.
 Route network and Schedule based on real world network and schedules of Ukrainian airlines.

 Airlines Fleet consists of airliners used by real airlines and includes Airbus A320 and A321, Boeing B737 Classic, B737NG and B767, Embraer E145 and E190, some other airliners.

 Virtual Airlines of Ukraine system provides sufficient information to perform flights within VATSIM and IVAO network.
 We are not asking pilot to know aircraft documentation in details, aerodynamics, navigation, meteorology and all other necessary stuff.
 Each individual have his own understanding to fly "as real as it gets" and there are a lot of available information for self education through internet.
 We appreciate our pilots to know aircraft, local procedures and all basic information necessary to perform professional and safe online flights.

 Virtual Airlines of Ukraine (VAU) emulates online operations of Ukrainian airlines in VATSIM and IVAO environments.
 Pilots, having proper permissions, could fly any regular flight on behalf of any airlines.
 Special subdivision Challenge Aero was created especially for private charter flights.